gitairman/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, responsive single-page Twitter clone.
+Tweeter is a simple, responsive, single-page Twitter clone.

 This project demonstrates HTML, CSS, JS, jQuery and AJAX front-end skills, as well as Node, Express back-end skills.
 Additional skills acquired during the completion of this project are the use of SASS for more efficient use of CSS styles.